ProteinsWebTeam/interpro-docs/docs/searchways.rst

 By default, Pfam entries are shown in the results.
 This can be changed to show InterPro entries by toggling the Pfam checkbox to InterPro and vice versa.

+The domain architectures can be downloaded in JSON and TSV formats through the **Export** button.

 .. _browse_feature: